Thoughts on the November 2008 MPRE and recent changes

 Finally, keep in mind these changes appear to apply to the MBE, so the Feb 2009 MBE should be along the same lines…

-2 replies on “Thoughts on the November 2008 MPRE and recent changes”
+2 responses to “Thoughts on the November 2008 MPRE and recent changes”

 Thanks for posting that article.
 The MBE-AP looks really interesting.
 I’ll be taking the MBE in Feb ’09 and will probably purchase it to try it out.